Overview of Docker

 Docker image

-• A read-only template with instructions for creating a Docker container like Class in programming.
+- A read-only template with instructions for creating a Docker container like

 Docker container

-• A runnable instance of an image like Object in programming.
+- A runnable instance of an image like

 Exercise: docker run